CTCycle/NISTADS-Adsorption-Modeling/README.md

 A unique aspect of SCADS is its pressure series encoder, which applies cross-attention between the input pressure series and the context-rich molecular representation produced by the previous layers.
 This design enables the model to dynamically adapt its predictions to changing pressure conditions, which is essential for accurately modeling adsorption isotherms across a broad range of experimental scenarios.
 The final decoder head, known as the Q Decoder, combines the encoded pressure and state information and transforms them through a series of dense layers.
 Temperature and other state variables are incorporated via scaling mechanisms to ensure that predictions remain physically plausible (higher temperature would correspond to lower uptake)

 ## 4. Installation
 The installation process for Windows is fully automated.
 Simply run the script *start_on_windows.bat* to begin.
-During its initial execution, the script installs portable Python, necessary dependencies, and a portable version of Git, minimizing user interaction and ensuring all components are ready for local use.
+During its initial execution, the script installs portable Python, necessary dependencies, minimizing user interaction and ensuring all components are ready for local use.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
 To fix this, you can either: